mchliyah/snow-crash/level14/resources/explain.md

 ### Step 4: Locate the Functions needed
 1. Navigate to the `main` function and inspect the logic.
 3. We can see that the program is checking for a hexa string and if it matches it will call the `ft_des()`  to get the flag print the flag.
-2. create a file.c and coppy the string ppassed to `ft_des()` when the check matches the hex `0xBC6` which is the `3014`.
+2. Create a file.c and coppy the string ppassed to `ft_des()` when the check matches the hex `0xBC6` which is the `3014`.
-3. ofc we are using the code craeted in the level13 to resolve the the flag.
+3. Ofc we are using the code craeted in the level13 to resolve the the flag.

 ### Step 5: Recompile the code and Extract the Flag